-On September 11, 2020, the Council of Deans agreed unanimously to incorporate discipline-specific diversity, equity and inclusion learning outcomes (DEI LO) into all undergraduate major degree programs.
+In September 2020, UMD's deans unanimously supported a proposal to incorporate diversity, equity, and inclusion learning outcomes (DEI LOs) into all undergraduate degree programs.
 This DEI LO Initiative has the potential to transform the campus climate and integrates seamlessly with Fearlessly Forward, UMD's 2022 strategic plan.